sabarics/ZuperFramework/README.md

 # ZuperFramework

-ZuperFramework written in Swift. ou can access `Zuper API` using this `Zuper Framework`, only works on iOS 11.x or above.
+ZuperFramework written in Swift.
+You can access `Zuper API` using this `Zuper Framework`, only works on iOS 11.x or above.

 ## Requirements

-- iOS 10.0+ / macOS 10.12+ / tvOS 10.0+ / watchOS 3.0+
+- iOS 10.0+
 - Xcode 10.2+
 - Swift 5+